CiscoTestAutomation/ncdiff/docs/README.rst

   device to toggle between config state A and B
 * Given a config state and an edit-config, calculate the new config state
 * Support XPATH on Config and RPCReply
-* Instantiate Config objects by Netconf rpc-reply, Restconf GET reply or gNMI GetResponse
+* Instantiate Config objects by Netconf rpc-reply
-* Present ConfigDelta objects in the form of Netconf (a config content of edit-config), Restconf (a list of Restconf Requests), or gNMI (a gNMI SetRequest).
+* Present ConfigDelta objects in the form of Netconf (a config content of edit-config).

 Config Operations
 -----------------